 AP Top 25: Notre Dame cracks top 10; Michigan drops out

-UNDATED (AP) — Notre Dame has cracked the top 10 of The Associated Press college football poll for the first time this season, coming in at No. 9, while Michigan has fallen out of the rankings for the first time in two years.
+Notre Dame cracked the top 10 of The Associated Press college football poll for the first time this season, coming in at No. 9, and Michigan fell out of the rankings for the first time in two years.

 Notre Dame jumped four spots after beating Southern California 49-14 on Saturday night in South Bend, Indiana.